 After filing a mechanics lien, a bit of time might go by before you hear anything.
 Often, the property owner, general contractor, or a representative of theirs (possibly an attorney) will reach out to you to try and make things right.
 That’s a win.

-But if time goes by and you’re experiencing radio silence, it might be time to send a Notice of Intent to Lien (NOI).
+But if time goes by and you’re experiencing radio silence, it might be time to send a Notice of Intent to Foreclose.
 This notice can serve as a warning shot to let the owner or GC know you’re ready to foreclose on the lien.

-It’s a good idea to send an NOI to the owner(s), GC, and the bank financing the project — be sure to find that information out when the project starts, not when you need it.
+It’s a good idea to send a foreclosure notice to the owner(s), GC, and the bank financing the project — be sure to find that information out when the project starts, not when you need it.

 3. Hire a lawyer